 My Kind of Crazy

 My cat craze started as a toddler.
 I grew up with cats and dogs, and revere all animals, yet I have always had an affinity for felines.
 I became known as the “cat lady” in my Laguna Beach neighborhood upon moving-in with two cats, Punkie and Lexington, and later joined by Topper.
 When Punkie lived-out her almost 20 years, Bella joined our clan, and a few years later passed, but then Bobcat came into my life.
 Besides my current feline family, I’ve had cat companions throughout my life that have helped me earn the title, and yes, “crazy” has been attached to it by some.
-I’ve raised cats from kittenhood through adulthood and into their “golden years,” and have experienced the passing of three of my beloved cats.
+I’ve raised cats from kittenhood through adulthood and into their “golden years,” and have experienced the passing of four of my beloved cats.

 Cat Lady to the Rescue